Leap year starting on Tuesday

 A leap year starting on Tuesday is any year with 366 days (i.e. it includes 29 February) that begins on Tuesday, 1 January, and ends on Wednesday, 31 December.
 Its dominical letters hence are FE.
-The most recent year of such kind was 2008 and the next one will be 2036 in the Gregorian calendar or, likewise 2020 and 2048 in the obsolete Julian calendar.
+The most recent year of such kind was 2008, and the next one will be 2036 in the Gregorian calendar or, likewise 2020 and 2048 in the obsolete Julian calendar.

-Any leap year that starts on Tuesday, Friday or Saturday has only one Friday the 13th; the only one in this leap year occurs in June.
+Any leap year that starts on Tuesday has only one Friday the 13th; the only one in this leap year occurs in June.
 Common years starting on Wednesday share this characteristic.

-In this leap year, Martin Luther King Jr. Day is on its latest possible date, January 21, Valentine's Day is on a Thursday, Presidents' Day is on February 18, the leap day is on a Friday, Saint Patrick's Day is on Monday, Memorial Day is on May 26, Juneteenth is on a Thursday, U.S. Independence Day and Halloween are on a Friday, Labor Day is on its earliest possible date, September 1, Thanksgiving in is on November 27, and Christmas is on a Thursday.

-The Election Day in the USA is on November 4th, as well in common years starting on Wednesday.
+Any leap year that starts on Tuesday has only one Tuesday the 13th: the only one in this leap year occurs in May.

+Any leap year that starts on Tuesday has only one Friday the 17th: the only one in this leap year occurs in October.

+From August of the common year preceding that year until October in this type of year is also the longest period (14 months) that occurs without a Friday the 17th.

+This year has three months (March, June and November) which begin on a weekend-day.